 Pacific Forum offers a Women, Peace, and Security (WPS) Fellowship for young professionals to conduct research and analysis in key country and thematic priority areas related to women’s rights, and the promotion of women’s participation in peace and security policy at international levels in dialogues, policies, and peace processes.

-Applications are open for the WPS Fellowship.
-Applications are due by March 15, 2021.
+Applications are closed for the WPS Fellowship.

 Duties and Responsibilities of the WPS Fellow

 The resident fellow will work on a mutually agreed upon research projects and other program tasks dealing with women, peace, and security under the guidance of Pacific Forum senior staff or associate.
 The fellow will write at least one research paper of quality to be published in Pacific Forum’s Issues & Insights, or other publication source, by the completion of the fellowship period.
 The ideal candidate will also have an excellent record on developing and managing programs on women, peace, and security.
 The position involves participation in conferences, interaction with US and foreign officials and experts, and travel to Asia, the US mainland, and beyond (conditions permitting).
 Other duties include assisting Pacific Forum senior staff and supporting U.S. Indo-Pacific Command WPS initiatives within the Indo-Pacific.
 The resident fellowship will begin in April 2021 and run until the end of September 2021.